IanMK-1/Gitsearch-app/README.md

 #### By Ian Mwangi

 #### This application allows a user to search for any user on github using their usernames.
-The application will display thier profile pictures, some details about the user such as bio, hireable status, email and blog link and also their public repositories.
+The application will display their profile pictures, some details about the user such as bio, hireable status, email and blog link and also their public repositories.

 ![Github-user-search-app](/images/Gitsearch.png)